judovana/FedoraSystemJdkBump/README.md

 Eg maven did: https://koji.fedoraproject.org/koji/taskinfo?taskID=81231044

 In that case all affected packages have to be completly removed from copr, and started from scratch

+So for that particualr tree: javapackages-tools ->  maven-artifact-transfer -> maven-common-artifact-filters -> maven-plugin-testing -> maven-resolver -> maven -> xmvn   had to be reimported and built in that order